 “A lot of the offline advocacy takes place in our communities whether it be churches, the grocery store, talking to somebody at the meat counter,” Goodman gave as an example.
-“I think there’s a lot of those offline opportunities that we can take advantage of and there’s nothing better than a face to face encounter and shaking a hand with somebody.”
+“I think there’s a lot of those offline opportunities that we can take advantage of and there’s nothing better than a face-to-face encounter and shaking a hand with somebody.”

-With an explosion in the middle class around the world just on the near horizon, there will be tremendous opportunity for the ag sector to grow.
-Goodman suggests the consumers in these new developing markets will eventually add their own questions, concerns and input into the ongoing conversation about the products we produce and says advocacy will be more important than ever in connecting with our consumers worldwide.
+With an explosion in the middle class around the world just on the near horizon, there will be a tremendous opportunity for the ag sector to grow.
+Goodman suggests the consumers in these new developing markets will eventually add their own questions, concerns, and input into the ongoing conversation about the products we produce and says advocacy will be more important than ever in connecting with our consumers worldwide.

 “As we get growing middle classes and growing economies across the globe,” Goodman concluded, “we need to be aware of those and how those consumers across the globe look at our commodities and look towards the future in how we are going to adapt to those.”